zyonzarhaf/nodejs-express-task-manager/README.md

 - Install all the dependencies found in package.json.
 - [Create an account at mongodb](https://www.mongodb.com/atlas/database).
 - Create a new cluster.
-- Get the connection URI string for the new cluster, by cliking on the "connect" button next to it's name.
+- Get the connection URI string for the new cluster by cliking on the "connect" button next to it's name.
-- Create a .env file at the root level of the app, containing both URI= ; and SECRET= ; variables.
+- Create a .env file at the root level of the app, containing both URI and SECRET vars.
-- Paste the connection string as the value for the URI variable and give the SECRET variable a value (str of course) of your choice.
+- Assign the connection string to the URI var and assign a string of your choice to the SECRET var.
-- Start the development server by running:
+- Start the server by running:
    ```shell
    npm start
    ```